-- Folic acid deficiency can also cause a lack of pheromones or chemical signals that lets males know when to breed.
+- Folic acid deficiency can also cause a lack of pheromones or chemical signals that let males know when to breed.
 It also contributes to birth defects when deficient.

 The good news is there are easy solutions to fix a vitamin deficiency.
-Doc Roy's® B Strong is a daily liquid vitamin and mineral supplement that includes all B vitamins, including thiamine and folic acid.
-Giving a daily multivitamin, such as Doc Roy's® Daily Care, will also help to provide these essential vitamins.
+Breeder's Edge® B Strong is a daily liquid vitamin and mineral supplement that includes all B vitamins, including thiamine and folic acid.
+Giving a daily multivitamin, such as Breeder's Edge® In Between For Her, will also help to provide these essential vitamins.
 Once she becomes pregnant make sure she continues to get the vitamins she needs.
 And don't forget the need to support her nursing and recovery once the newborns are on the ground.
 Breeder's Edge®Oxy Momma is ideal.